WON BASS OPEN TOURNAMENT RULES — Revised 8/10/18

 is always off limits to fishing.
 Other marinas or areas may also be designated as “off limits” due to specific lake rules and regulations.
 All off-limits areas will be denoted during the mandatory partner pairings meeting.

-- Equipment/Tackle/Technique Restrictions — Each Pro tournament entered boat must be a minimum of 17 feet in length and be equipped with a minimum ninety (90) horsepower outboard or jet motor.
+- Equipment/Tackle/Technique Restrictions — Each Pro tournament entered boat must be a minimum of 17 feet in length.
 Engines may not exceed the BIA horsepower rating for the boat hull.
 Dual engine outboard vessels are prohibited.
 “Stick” steering boats are prohibited as well.
 Each boat must be equipped with a functioning, aerated live well.
 Boats must have rear seat available for AAA partner should they request one.
 Only artificial lures may be used.
 No live bait, cut or prepared baits other than pork rind or mammal hide may be used.
 Fish “attractants and scents” may be utilized.
 All fishing must be accomplished with one rod and reel combination used at one time, meaning each cast must be made and line retrieved before another cast may be made with another outfit.
 A contestant may have an unlimited number of rods and reels on the boat rigged and ready to fish.
 AAA anglers are advised to bring only 6 rods, 1 tackle bag and 1 cooler.
 Trolling, (the act of manipulating the lure solely by maneuvering the boat under any type of power) is prohibited.
 The intentional snagging of fish is strictly prohibited.
 Landing nets are permitted in WON BASS events, but may not have an overall length (handle and hoop combined) longer than eight (8) feet.
 There are no rod length rules in WON events.

 - Encroachment — a “25” yard rule is in effect at all times during competition.
 No contestants boat may move within 25 yards of another contestant’s boat at any time for the purpose of fishing, unless initial party has granted permission.
 A boat moving from one area to another may not “tie up,” “claim,” or “protect” more than a single dock or location at one time regardless of the distance involved.